-Vector's income tax rate for the three months ended March 31, 2005 does not bear a customary relationship to statutory income tax rates as a result of the impact of nondeductible expenses, state income taxes, the receipt of the LTS distribution, the intraperiod allocation at New Valley between income from continuing and discontinued operations and the utilization of deferred tax assets at New Valley.
-Vector's tax rate for the three months ended March 31, 2004 does not bear a customary relationship to statutory income tax rates as a result of the impact of nondeductible expenses, state income taxes and the intraperiod allocation at New Valley between income from continuing and discontinued operations.
-Vector currently anticipates that its income tax rate for the year ended December 31, 2005 will be lower than the rate applicable to the first quarter.
+Vector's income tax rate for the six months ended June 30, 2005 does not bear a customary relationship to statutory income tax rates as a result of the impact of nondeductible expenses, state income taxes, the receipt of the LTS distribution, the intraperiod allocation at New Valley between income from continuing and discontinued operations and the utilization of deferred tax assets at New Valley.
+Vector's tax rate for the six months ended June 30, 2004 does not bear a customary relationship to statutory income tax rates as a result of the impact of nondeductible expenses, state income taxes and the intraperiod allocation at New Valley between income from continuing and discontinued operations.

 The consolidated balance sheets of the Company include deferred income tax assets and liabilities, which represent temporary differences in the application of accounting rules established by generally accepted accounting principles and income tax laws.
+As of June 30,

-As of March 31, 2005, the Company's deferred income tax liabilities exceeded its deferred income tax assets by \$123,867.
+2005, the Company's deferred income tax liabilities exceeded its deferred income tax assets by \$129,514.
 The largest component of the Company's deferred tax liabilities exists because of differences that resulted from a 1998 and 1999 transaction with Philip Morris Incorporated in which a subsidiary of Liggett contributed three of its premium cigarette brands to Trademarks LLC, a newly-formed limited liability company.
 In such transaction, Philip Morris acquired an option to purchase the remaining interest in Trademarks for a 90-day period commencing in December 2008, and the Company has an option to require Philip Morris to purchase the remaining interest for a 90-day period commencing in March 2010.
 For additional information concerning the Philip Morris brand transaction, see Note 18 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2004.